pandrein/Ribo-Seq-analysis/README.md

-This repository contains the codes (Python) used to compare the ORF-specific Ribo-seq profiles coming from different datasets and to assess the reproducibility of them.
+This repository contains the codes for the paper **"Statistical and Machine Learning Methods for the Analysis of Reproducible Ribo–Seq Profiles"**.

-Our analysis of the ORF-specific Ribo-seq profiles consist of two phases:
+*Authors*:

-## Upstream phase:
+Giorgia Giacomini, Caterina Graziani, Veronica Lachi, Pietro Bongini, Niccolò Pancino, Monica Bianchini, Davide Chiarugi, Angelo Valleriani, Paolo Andreini

-The upstream phase allows us to compute the Ribo-seq profiles starting from the raw Ribo-seq data
+The analysis consists of three main parts: ORF-specific Ribo-seq analysis, statistical analysis on the nucleotide composition and data validation with neural network models.

-## Downstream phase:
+## ORF-specific Ribo-seq analysis:

-The downstream phase is the core of our method and is articulated as follows:
+The analysis of the ORF-specific Ribo-seq profiles is articulated as follows:

 - Set up of the coverage matrix and elaboration of digitalised profiles